Home > Europe > Canary Islands > Lanzarote > February Averages

 There is also a smaller version of the celebration in Costa Teguise.
 Carnaval is arguably the most famous festival in the Canary Islands.
 Like many other holidays, it is tied closely to the people’s Roman Catholic religion.
 Historically, Carnaval was a time of over-indulgence before Lent.
 The traditional celebrations continue today with parades, music and costumes.

-One resort which tourists should consider is the Las Palmeras in Puerto del Carmen.
-Tourists find it conveniently located, only a short walk from the beach and from a strip of shops, bars, and restaurants.
+Las Palmeras in Puerto del Carmen is conveniently located, only a short walk from the beach and from a strip of shops, bars, and restaurants.
 The complex is relatively small, which gives it a feeling of exclusivity, and visitors report that they felt very safe.
 Visitors have the chance to rent bicycles and ride around the area inside and outside the resort on bike paths.

 The Timanfaya Volcano Park is an attraction that draws in close to 1 million visitors per year.
 A volcanic eruption that began in 1730 and did not end until 1736 created the unique and unsettling landscape.
 A tour of the area is available with a spectacular finale in the Devil’s Diner where patrons can enjoy breathtaking views of the park while their food is cooked over volcanic heat.